 A basic course in the skills and tools required for entry level I/T support specialist positions.
-This includes how to analyze computer related problems and formulate action plans; best practices in comunicating with end users; and using diagnostics tools and I/T support tracking software.
+This includes how to analyze computer related problems and formulate action plans; best practices in comunicating with end users; and using diagnostics tools.
 In addition, students will learn soft skills to improve employability in the I/T sector.
 May not be repeated.
-SC
+LR

-COMSC-040 Introduction to Computer and Business Information Systems
+COMSC-040 Introduction to Computer and Information Systems

 Examination of information systems and their role in business.
 Focus on information systems, database management systems, networking, e-commerce, ethics and security, computer systems hardware and software components.
-Application of these concepts and methods through hands-on projects developing computer-based solutions to business problems.
+Application of these concepts and methods through hands-on projects in the fundamentals of computer programming and developing computer-based solutions to business problems.
 May not be repeated.
 LR